rehposolihpedoc/SQL-Employee-Tracker/README.md

 ## Badges
 ![badmath](https://img.shields.io/github/languages/top/nielsenjared/badmath)

-## Features
-If your project has a lot of features, list them here.

 ## How to Contribute
 This project is open to collaboration, if you choose to do so open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.

-## Testing
-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.